I Have a Complaint to Make

 The pressures – and Fred’s sense of alienation – increase.
 Finally he cracks.
 He buys a gun…

-Guy Bellamy was born in Bristol but has lived mostly in Surrey.
-After National Service in Germany with the RAF, he went into journalism and has worked on newspapers in Cornwall, Bournemouth, Brighton and Fleet Street including the Daily Express and Sun.
-He is married with a daughter and now lives in Hampshire.
+Guy Bellamy was born in Bristol but lived mostly in Surrey.
+After National Service in Germany with the RAF, he went into journalism and worked on newspapers in Cornwall, Bournemouth, Brighton and Fleet Street including the Daily Express and Sun.
+He died in 2015.